Diane (Cam song): Live performances

 Cam promoted "Diane" with several live performances including on Good Morning America, The Late Late Show with James Corden, and as a duet with a contestant on the sixteenth season of American Idol.
 On her Good Morning America appearance, she was surprised with a pre-recorded message from Dolly Parton praising her performance.

 Music video

 The music video for "Diane," which was shot in Los Angeles, California and directed by Daniel Carberry, premiered on February 9, 2018.
-In it, Cam is shown playing the role of 'the other woman' and confronting the wife of the man who she cheated with.
+In it, Cam is shown playing the role of 'the other woman' and alerting the wife of the man who she unknowingly cheated with.
 Scenes of her performing on stage in a nightclub are interspersed between the storyline.